 This solution may not be easy, and may even take a few goes, but a lot of people find it helps.
 Try really looking at your worst case scenario in detail for a change.
 'Unpack' what you are really worrying about and have a hard look at it.
 Often, if we try to imagine realistically what the future is most likely to hold (of course we don't really know) we can begin to feel more confident that we, and other people we care about, will be able to cope with it, whatever the future throws at us.
+It's a bit like having a plan.
 Of course, really looking at one's fears can be difficult and distressing, and you would be best advised to talk all this through with someone you know is a caring and good listener.